vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/0/introduction.md

 ciant with the Goddess by an interiorization of her diagrammatic cosmic form.
 The YH says \( *śl. * 81\) that he is now to consider himself as inseparable from her \( *svābhedena cintayet* \).
 Then, as a fourth series of *nyāsas* \( *śl. *

 81–86\), come eight diff erent placings of various entities on the hands and on other parts of the body.
-The *nyāsas* end with a libation \( *saṁtarpana* \) to the Goddess, which is, in fact, a meditative practice with an ascent of *kuṇḍ alinī* ; this somehow confi rms the ritual identifi cation of the adept with the deity he worships.
+The *nyāsas* end with a libation \( *saṁtarpana* \) to the Goddess, which is, in fact, a meditative practice with an ascent of *kuṇḍalinī* ; this somehow confi rms the ritual identifi cation of the adept with the deity he worships.

 *Śrīcakrapūjaˉ*